telerik/blazor-docs/getting-started/what-you-need.md

 @using Telerik.SvgIcons
 ````

-#### Add the `TelerikRootComponent`
+#### Add the TelerikRootComponent

-To enable the use of detached popups (for example, dropdown lists, menus, grid filters, etc.), you must add a `TelerikRootComponent` component at the root level of the DOM and configure the application layout to adopt that.
+To use popups (for example, dropdowns, menus, windows, grid filters, etc.), you must add the `TelerikRootComponent` component at the root level of the app and configure the app layout to adopt that.

 The configuration varies depending on the application type: